East High School enters new era under head coach Tyrone Tyler

-DES MOINES, Iowa — This is a new era for the East High football team as they enter the season under the direction of new head coach Tyrone Tyler.
+DES MOINES, Iowa — This is a new era for the Des Moines East High football team as they enter the season under the direction of new head coach Tyrone Tyler.

-They went 2-7 last season, but they're hoping to set the foundation for a new winning culture.
+The team went 2-7 last season, but they are hoping to set the foundation for a new winning culture.

 "I think being positive teammates, playing as a team.
 You know, last year, we didn't have that chemistry," said quarterback JeCari Patton.
 "I feel like this year we have that chemistry and we're doing good in practice.
 Hopefully it goes to the games and it translates."